CloudReactor/docs/secrets.md

     arn:aws:secretsmanager:us-west-2:012345678901:secret:myorg/myapp/production/db-BHyuR

-2. Next, create a IAM Role that is has permission to access your secret.
+Step 2: Next, create a IAM Role that is has permission to access your secret.
 It should have a policy that looks like this:

     {
       "Version": "2012-10-17",